 A real world model, based on a QT study [Cheung2015].
-Circadian function with covariates, 59 individuals.
-5790 total data rows.
-No compartment derivatives etc. See DDMoRe: 0093
+The model incorporates a circadian function with no compartment derivatives.
+There are 59 individuals and 5790 total data rows.
+See DDMoRe: 0093

 5.6.2 Data Conversion

 We describe the conversion of this data set in Nonmem format:-